Kamma Rahbek

-Karen Margrethe "Kamma" Rahbek, née Heger (19 October 1775 – 21 January 1829), was a Danish writer, salonist and lady of letters.
+Karen Margrethe "Kamma" Rahbek (19 October 1775 – 21 January 1829) was a Danish writer, salonist and lady of letters.

 Biography

 Karen Margrethe Rahbek was born in Copenhagen, Denmark.
 She was the daughter of the official Hans Heger (1747–1819) and Anne Louise Drewsen (1751–1799).
 She grew up in a wealthy home in Nørregade.
-She received a broad based education and could speak several languages including German, French, Spanish, Latin, Greek and Italian.
+She received a broad education and could speak several languages, including German, French, Spanish, Latin, Greek and Italian.
+She translated Homer and learned the piano.
+Her drawing lessons had been delivered by Bertel Thorvalsen, who became a noted Danish-Icelandic sculptor.

-In 1798, she married the writer Knud Lyne Rahbek (1760–1830).
-Her husband was a writer, poet, literary historian and magazine editor.
+In 1798, she married Knud Lyne Rahbek (1760–1830), a writer, poet, literary historian and magazine editor.

-Her salon at Bakkehuset became a cultural centre and the gathering place for the writers of the Danish Golden age and was considered the salon of the middle class in contrast to the more aristocratic Friederike Brun and Charlotte Schimmelmann.
+Her salon at Bakkehuset became a cultural centre and the gathering place for the writers of the Danish Golden Age.
+It was considered the salon of the middle class, in contrast to those of the more aristocratic Friederike Brun and Charlotte Schimmelmann.

-Among her guests were Adam Gottlob Oehlenschläger, who was married to her sister Christiane Oehlenschläger (1782-1841).
-Other notable visitors included Jens Baggesen, Sophie Ørsted, Poul Martin Møller, N. F. S. Grundtvig, B. S. Ingemann, H. C. Andersen, Peter Oluf Brøndsted and Johan Ludvig Heiberg.
+Among her guests were the romanticist poet and playwright Adam Gottlob Oehlenschläger, who was married to her sister Christiane (1782–1841).
+Other notable visitors included the poet Jens Baggesen, the muse Sophie Ørsted, the poet Poul Martin Møller, the theologian N. F. S. Grundtvig, the novelist B. S. Ingemann, the writer H. C. Andersen, the archaeologist Peter Oluf Brøndsted and the poet Johan Ludvig Heiberg.
 Rahbek befriended the writers of the Romantic style, while her spouse preferred the moralists.

-Kamma Rahbek was also a diligent writer.
+Rahbek was also a diligent writer.
 Several of her letters and memories have been published.
+At the time, it was the fashion to write letters to friends even though one saw them several times a week, with the letters intended to be shared.
+Her regular correspondents included the Bishop of Zealand Jacob Peter Mynster, the novelist Christian Pram, Adolph Engelbert Boye (1784 - 1851) and the poet and librarian Christian Molbech.
+Mynster provided advice on her faith, whereas Molbech became too needy and she ended the correspondence.

-She died in 1829 at Frederiksberg and was buried in Frederiksberg Ældre Kirkegård.
+Rahbek died in 1829 at Frederiksberg and was buried in Frederiksberg Ældre Kirkegård.